-Finally, via substantial amendment to this Annual Action Plan, the City is proposing to use unallocated CDBG funds in the amount of \$223,607 and unallocated CDBG revolving loan funds in the amount of \$766,905 to help with the acquisition and rehabilitation of a public facility located at 15311 Pipeline Lane, Huntington Beach.
-The project, known as the Huntington Beach Navigation Center, will become an emergency homeless shelter with 90 beds.
-The public facility will provide nightly shelter and concurrent case management to assist clients in navigating public, private, and non-profit organizations that serve this demographic.
-In addition to clean beds and case management, the Huntington Beach Navigation Center will provide meals, showers, storage, and laundry facilities.
+Finally, the City, via substantial amendment to the FY 2018/19 Annual Action Plan, allocated \$223,607 in CDBG funds to assist with the acquisition and tenant improvements of a public facility located at 15311 Pipeline Lane, Huntington Beach.
+The public facility is to be used as an emergency homeless shelter called the Huntington Beach Navigation Center.
+It will contain 90-beds with concurrent case management to assist clients in navigating public, private, and non-profit organizations that serve this demographic.
+In addition to clean beds and case management, the Navigation Service Center will provide meals, showers, storage, and laundry facilities.